shaileshl/assignment-review/README.md

 - Attached the database.html file with answers inline.

-Salesforce Development: Provided all the lohin details in an email Part 1 : Trigger
+Salesforce Development: Provided all the login details in an email

+Part 1 : Trigger

 Classes: